microsoft/CSS-SystemCenter-ServiceManager/scsm-diagnostic-tool/README.md

 ## How to contribute?

-- Small changes:
+- Small changes in the UI:
 Directly edit a file.
 A fork will be created (if not already).
 Send your changes with a pull request.

-- Making changes locally & debugging:
+- Making changes locally:
 Fork the repo (if not already).
 Clone your forked repo, open "DebuggingAndDevelopment/Start-In-Elevated-ISE-Here.ps1" in an elevated PowerShell ISE, make your changes, test & debug inside ISE.
 If you want, run "Build/BuildSingleScriptFile.ps1" to create the final SCSM-Diagnostic-Tool.ps1 inside LastBuild folder and test it locally.
 When done, push your changes and then send a pull request.